 The Quid pro quo attacks are usually a promise that benefits in exchange for information.
 The benefit often comes from service, while baiting frequently takes the form of an advantage.

-These attacks are considered as a request for your information in a swap for some compensation.
-It can be a free T-shirt or getting access to an online game or service as a substitute for your login information, or even a researcher who is asking for your password as a part of some experiment in exchange for $200.
+These attacks are considered requests for your information in exchange for compensation.
+They can involve a free T-shirt, access to an online game or service as a substitute for your login information, or even a researcher asking for your password as part of an experiment in exchange for $200.

 Example:

-Five helpful tips to avoid ‘’Social Engineering Attacks’’
+5 helpful tips to avoid social engineering attacks

 Social engineers intend to manipulate and deploy human feelings and emotions.
 It includes fear, curiosity, or to carry out schemes and even draw victims into their traps.
 Thus, it is essential to be cautious whenever you feel something is wrong about an email or an attractive offer on a website and even you come across wandering digital media lying about it.
 Staying cautious will help you protect yourself against various social engineering attacks in the digital area.